 You can certainly remortgage with poor credit if you have enough equity in your home.
 The lower your credit score, the higher the interest rate will be.
 Also, lenders look at how much equity in your home.
 If you need to finance up to 90% of the value of your home, the rates and fees are much higher than if you only need to access up to 65% of the value of your home.

 The number of lenders offering financing up to 85% or 90% of the value of your home is also limited.
-Therefore, you have fewer options.
+Therefore, you have fewer options and the costs and interest rates are higher.

 Can I Refinance My Home With a 580 Credit Score?